A cascading waterfall, Koi pond or a rocky stream is the perfect accompaniment to a Japanese style garden.

 The focal points of typical Japanese gardens are the wonderful form of the Japanese maple and the careful placement of beautiful, individually-selected rocks.

-The positioning of rocks is an artform, requiring much thought – and trial and error.
-It has been said that rocks can talk, and we have found this to be true.
-We spend a lot of time placing rocks and listening to them, to see if they are happy.
-Sometimes they grizzle, so we try a different spot … or a different rock!
-We take the time to get things right.
+The positioning of rocks is an art form, requiring much thought – and trial and error.
+It has been said that rocks can talk, and I have found this to be true.
+I spend careful time placing rocks and listening to them, to see if they are happy.
+Sometimes they grizzle, so I try a different spot … or a different rock!
+I take the time to get things right.

 A Japanese garden is a very personal environment, and is different for everyone.
 You might prefer a dry garden with only rocks and gravel, a courtyard with a Japanese maple and a stone lantern, or a large stroll garden with a pond or lake with fish, streams and waterfalls, a bridge, maples and bamboo, and stepping stone paths.